IBMTechSales/Liberty-Workshop/docs/index.md

   - Using Liberty in Dev Mode via command line
   - Using Liberty Tools in VS Code IDE
   - Using Mono2Micro to create partition services from a WebSphere monolith application
-  - Using Transformation Advisor to assess WebSphere applications for moving to container-based cloud
+  - Using Transformation Advisor to assess WebSphere applications and deployig to Liberty and containers

 <h2 style="color:green">Reserve lab environments</h2>